leviysoft/visor/readme.md

 # Visor

-Tinkoff.Visor is a optics library for .NET
+LeviySoft.Visor is a optics library for .NET

 ## Rationale